Follow Your Bliss

 On this beautiful Indian Summer day, I set off to forage and pick wild blackberries in County Wicklow, to make blackberry jam.
 I know from foraging expeditions over the years where to find these hidden treasures in abundance.
 The world is certainly an abundant place if one looks hard enough.

-from the recent sunshine and the rain.
+Beautiful ripe blackberries from the recent sunshine and the rain. |

-Tuesday 26 August 2014
+Tuesday, 26 August 2014

 Hexagons

-The top Hexies are halves and sewn in strips while the ones underneath
+The top Hexies are halves and sewn in strips while the ones underneath are whole and will be sewn together on the sewing machine. |

-Wednesday 13 August 2014
+Wednesday, 13 August 2014

 Afternoon Tea